 The lives of teenagers are different from the lives of children.
-This period of life – adolescence – is a time of both social and biological change.
-Social lives become more complex during adolescence, and the teenage years are when we hone our skills at navigating the social world.
+This period of life – adolescence – is a time of both social and biological changes.
+Social life becomes more complex during adolescence, and the teenage years are the period when we hone our skills for navigating the social world.
 These abilities are reflected in the changes occurring in the brain.
-We know that areas of the brain involved in understanding other people and predicting their actions are undergoing changes during adolescence.
+We know that the areas of the brain involved in understanding other people and predicting their actions are undergoing changes during adolescence.
 As a result, this might be a period when we are more sensitive to signals from the people around us and the events in our social lives.

-Adolescence, which comes from the Latin adolescere, meaning ‘to grow up’, is used to describe the period of life between childhood and adulthood.
+Adolescence, which comes from the Latin word adolescere, meaning “to grow up,” is used to describe the period of life between childhood and adulthood.
 It is commonly defined as starting around puberty and ending when an individual has developed an independent, stable role in society.
-Adolescence isn’t a new phenomenon.
-Ancient humans experienced adolescence, and Aristotle (384–322 BCE) was one of the first to record and comment on the changes in the way people think and behave during this time.
-Characteristic behaviors of adolescence, such as heightened self-consciousness, novelty seeking, risk taking and spending more time with friends, are all fundamental to the successful transition into adulthood.
+Adolescence is not a new phenomenon.
+Ancient humans experienced adolescence and Aristotle (384–322 BCE) was one of the first to record and comment on the changes in the way people think and behave during this period.
+Characteristic behaviors of adolescence, such as heightened self-consciousness, novelty seeking, risk taking, and spending more time with friends, are all fundamental to the successful transition into adulthood.

 In our lab, we compared BOLD signal when people were reading emotional sentences .
-Some emotions make you think about someone else’s opinion, e.g. embarrassment and guilt (see Figure 3).
+Some emotions make you think about someone else's opinion, e.g., embarrassment and guilt (see Figure 3).
 For example, you only feel guilty or embarrassed when you understand how someone else might be thinking about you; guilt and embarrassment are therefore social emotions.
-Other emotions don’t involve thinking about someone else’s opinion, e.g. disgust and fear.
+Other emotions do not involve thinking about someone else's opinion, e.g., disgust and fear.